 Meeting these new expectations requires a new set of digital solutions.
 Technologies that once seemed futuristic are now at the forefront of transforming the patient experience.
 Patient portals empower individuals to access their medical records, schedule appointments, and communicate with providers from anywhere.
-This digital layer enables providers to offer care that is not just reactive but proactive, preventive, and personalized, leveraging data analytics to tailor health recommendations and treatment plans to individual patient needs.
+IDC predicts, meanwhile, that by 2028, personalized health data platforms will support 75% of patients in advanced economies, creating more accurate and comprehensive patient journey simulations.
+This digital shift enables providers to offer care that is not just reactive but proactive, preventive, and personalized, leveraging data analytics to tailor health recommendations and treatment plans to individual patient needs.